lekman/AzureLiquid/AzureLiquid/README.md

 - The standard Replace filter in the DotLiquid implementation uses regular expression (RegEx) matching, while the Shopify implementation uses simple string matching.

+- Liquid by default uses Ruby casing for output fields and filters such as {{ some_field | escape }}.
+DotLiquid uses this same convention by default, but can also be changed to use C# naming convention, in which case output fields and filters would be referenced like so {{ SomeField | Escape }}.

 For further details, see the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-enterprise-integration-liquid-transform?tabs=consumption#liquid-template-considerations).

 ## How To Unit Test Liquid